MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 )
 ```

-Each Account Login or Account Creation event that triggers this rule will then the following section in the API response.
+Each Account Login or Account Creation event that triggers this rule will then print the following section in the API response.

 ```JSON
 "Other": {